-The NPUAP describes this category as a “Full Thickness skin loss.
+The NPUAP describes this category as a “Full thickness and skin loss.
 Subcutaneously fat may be visible but bone, tendon or muscle are not exposed.”
-At this stage the ulcer looks like a crater and at the bottom of the wound you may find yellowish dead tissue and it can extend below layers of the healthy skin.
+At this stage, the ulcer looks like a crater and at the bottom of the wound you may find yellowish dead tissue which can extend below layers of the healthy skin.

-The NPUAP describes this category as a “Full Thickness tissue loss.”
+The NPUAP describes this category as a “Full thickness and tissue loss.”
 At this stage the ulcer shows a large scale of loss of tissue and may expose muscle, bone, or tendons.

 A pressure ulcer is considered unstageable or unclassified when the depth of the wound is unclear and the surface is completely obscured by a yellowish, tan, gray, green, or brown coloration in the wound bed.

 Deep tissue injury – depth unknown: